full360/verticacheckd/README.md

       -timeouts duration
             HTTP Read and Write timeout (default 5s)

+Current state endpoints:

+- `{service-name}/state` this will return a global state for the node
+- `{service-name}/dbs/{name}/state` will return the state of a specific db given a name

 ## Building

 To build the project we have set a make task that'll only build Darwin and Linux